 Physical Techniques in Inorganic Chemistry: Diffraction Methods; Other Methods

 Frontiers: Defects and Ion Transport; Metal Oxides, Nitrides and Fluorides; Chalcogenides, Intercalation Compounds and Metal-rich Phases; Framework Structures; Hydrides and Hydrogen-storage Materials; Semiconductor Chemistry; Molecular Materials and Fullerides.

 Fundamental topics in inorganic chemistry will be explored, among them: atomic theory and periodicity of the elements, bonding and properties of solid state materials, main group chemistry, structure and bonding of coordination compounds, and bio-inorganic systems.
 The laboratory component of the course will give students experience with a various laboratory techniques used in the synthesis and characterization of inorganic compounds.

 This second semester general chemistry course is a continuation of the Principles of Chemistry sequence that is recommended for science students.
 The focus of the course is the fundamentals of structure and bonding, with an emphasis on predicting reactivity.

 During our first fellows workshop, the first cohort of VIPEr fellows pulled together learning objects that they've used and liked or want to try the next time they teach their inorganic courses.

-This is the sixth in a series of exercises used to teach computational chemistry.
-It has been adapted, with permission, from a Shodor CCCE exercise (http://www.computationalscience.org/ccce).
-It uses the WebMO interface for drawing structures and visualizing results.
+This is a series of in-class exercises used to teach computational chemistry.
+The exercises have been updated and adapted, with permission, from the Shodor CCCE exercises (http://www.computationalscience.org/ccce).
+The directions provided in the student handouts use the WebMO interface for drawing structures and visualizing results.
 WebMO is a free web-based interface to computational chemistry packages (www.webmo.net).